+This Standard does not establish construction and material specifications.
 This Standard establishes performance characteristics suitable for children's use in motor sports involving motorcycles, power boats, karting, all-terrain vehicles and snowmobiles.
 Manufacturers voluntarily submit helmets to be tested to this Standard and if the submitted helmets pass, a certification is issued.